 Perilla Leaf, also known as Sesame Shiso and known in Vietnam as Tiá Tô, is an herb native to the mountainous regions of Asia.
 It’s used mainly in Korean, Thai, Japanese, and of course, Vietnamese cuisine.

-They were then spread throughout the rest of Asia via trade routes and immigrants and were brought to the United States in the late 1800s.
+They were first distributed throughout Asia via trade routes.
+Later in the 1800s, immigrants brought them to the United States.
 Nowadays, Perilla leaves can be found at fresh markets and specialty grocers in Asia, Southeast Asia, and the United States.

 The intense flavors are perfect for cooking seafood such as shrimps and fish dishes.
 Aromatic leaves are also widely used in pickling.
 Plants can be grown ion open fields, gardens, or containers.
 Vietnamese Cuisine uses different Shiso varieties similar to the Japanese Shiso, but with greenish bronze on the top face and purple on the other side.
-In Vietnam, it is called TiáTô and it is usually eaten as a garnish in rice vermicelli dishes called bun and several stews and simmered dishes.
+In Vietnam, it is called Tiá Tô and it is usually eaten as a garnish in rice vermicelli dishes called bun and several stews and simmered dishes.
 Personally, anytime I make Korean food at home, I have some Shiso / Perilla / Sesame / Tiá Tô on the side to be eaten raw.